bero158/glslabel/README.md

 Features
 --------
-* The behavior can be configured via settings.local.toml
+* Behavior can be configured through settings.local.toml or via env. variables starting with prefix GLSLABEL
 * Secrets are stored in .secrets.toml (you must create it)
+* In case the label exists and can't be printed (because of lack of this ability from GLS then a copy of the label is made and the copied label is stored and/or printed)

 Dependencies
 ------------